 No one, neither God nor the wicked will have pleasure in the destruction and suffering of the wicked.
 Except that everyone will know that it is necessary.

 1. Say to them: 'As I live,' says the Lord GOD, 'I have no pleasure in the death of the wicked, but that the wicked turn from his way and live.
 Turn, turn from your evil ways!
 For why should you die, O house of Israel?'
+Ezekiel 33:11

 When God says: "Why should you die?" it is clear to me that He is speaking of eternal death and destruction.
 Not the sleep the righteous will experience.

-I have no way of knowing how it really will be.
+I have no way of knowing how long it really will be.
 I know that God is a God of love and He will cleanse the Universe of all sin and evil.
 He will do what is needed to ensure that sin will never raise its ugly head again.

 But we are so use to hearing of the wicked people suffering for an eternity that we can make the assumption that it would continue for years and years or some long period of time.
 But we need to put all the text of the Bible together to try to understand what will happen.